isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 Understanding a product is not a thing you can do as the developer and vendor of a product.
 You can only do it as a products user, because only then you understand the needs.

 A good vendor is running the product itself – that is the one thing that makes me very excited about Oracle MySQL running MySQL in their own cloud.
-Finally they are running their own product in a production environment and maybe realize all the fiddly things, wrong defaults, useless tuning knows and operational complications, and all the places where the product is simply missing code.
+Finally they are running their own product in a production environment and maybe realize all the fiddly things, wrong defaults, useless tuning knobs and operational complications, and all the places where the product is simply missing code.
 Things like the [`CLONE` command](https://dev.mysql.com/doc/refman/8.0/en/clone-plugin-remote.html) should (and could!) have happened a decade ago.

 Running a product as a user makes you understand the needs… of your organisation.
 There may be others.
 A good vendor collects these views, and merges them with their own experience, and then writes The Book™ on the product.

 The Book™ on MySQL currently is a number of half-assed "MySQL as a service" implementations.

 There is Amazon RDS, which is doing things like it's 2010 – active/passive primary switchover with DRBD, and asynchronous replication for scaleout, limited to a very small number of managed instances, and a rather static hierarchy, without a clear discovery concept.
+It does interesting things with Grants, Defaults, and a number of other things, and is arguably the most complete service.

 There is a bunch of K8s operators for MySQL, but I consider most of them toys for a multitude of reasons.
 A K8s operator is a pod that is running a binary that controlls deployments of (persistent) services in K8s, managing instances, data directories (persistent volumes), but all within a single K8s cluster.
 Of course, that's not resilient and it's also not how you set up MySQL for production – spanning cluster and AZ boundaries is a must.

+Each operator also implements one specific way of running MySQL ("Group Replication!", "No, traditioanl asynch replication!") and so on, with very little in the way of policy tuning knobs.
+So when you look at K8s operators, you are really looking at source code templates to fork and implement your own from that.
+Not helpful.

+What is missing?
 Endpoint Discovery, Grant Management and a number of other things are also a must, with K8s even more so than with AWS, because it's more dynamic.

 On top of that, there is all the work that needs to be done for Predictive Scaling, Replication Speed monitoring, Query Monitoring and so on.
 A lot of that is not well thought out at all, and needs not just engineering, but in part even research.

 ## Tracing integration

-For example, Oracle MySQL provides splendid instrumentation for performance monitoring, but getting this stuff out of MySQL is ten to twelve queries.
+For example, Oracle MySQL provides splendid instrumentation for performance monitoring, but getting this stuff out of MySQL is ten to twelve queries (all of which will affect monitoring, too).

 Tracing Microservices is currently converging on a model where you provide a set of three IDs (root id, parent id and request id) and a subsampling mechanism.
 When a request is born, it is assigned a root id at the load balancer, and as it is propagated on it carries forward the root id, and the id of the immediate parent in the call tree between services, assigning itself its own unique ID.